igor47/spaceboard/README.md

 this is fast and efficient, i highly recommend using it. the microcontroller library is in `lib/PacketSerial` and on the python side the code in `spaceteam/microcontroller.py` uses a [built-in library](https://pythonhosted.org/cobs/cobs.cobs.html#cobs-examples).
 TODO: i haven't figured out how to *read* the data off the microcontroller from python yet, since python 2.7 removes the ability to set a custom `eol` character for `serial.readline()`; i'll probably have to read one char at a time, but still a binary protocol is way faster and more reliable.

+## wiring overview ##

+no diagram right now.
+the basic idea is:

+* raspberry pi is connected to an ethernet hub and to power supply via microusb port
+* pi I2C bus is connected to an ads1115 and an mcp23017
+* pi `/dev/serial0` tty is connected to `Serial3` on the maple mini
+* pi USB connected to maple mini USB for programming (via `platformio`) and debugging (via `Serial` on maple and `miniterm.py` on Pi)
+* maple mini is connected to led strip
+* potentiometers on the ads1115, switches on the mcp23017
+* 3.3V bus powers all the peripherals
+* LED strip powered by separate 5V power brick

 ## switches ##